-Being adaptable gives the ability to respond efficiently and effectively in any situation.
+Being adaptable gives one the ability to respond efficiently and effectively in any situation.
 An entrepreneur may not always know what lies ahead of the curve and thus, implying adaptive strategies can keep you afloat and navigate you out of trouble.

 As quoted by Eddie Cantor,

 “it takes twenty years to become an overnight success.”

 creating enormous wealth and reputation requires a deep understanding of work ethics.
 While cheaters and thieves may win in the short term, they invariably lose out in the long run.
 All successful entrepreneurs aim at following ethical business practices and maintaining a high level of professionalism at all levels.

 This goes without saying.
 It takes time to make any business idea profitable and an entrepreneur with strong money management skills will know how to plan effectively for the present, as well as future financial obligations.
-Even after securing funding, a successful businessperson keeps a complete handle on cash flow, and utilize every bit of it wisely.
+Even after securing funding, a successful businessperson keeps a complete handle on cash flow and utilizes every bit of it wisely.
 Most first-time entrepreneurs swear by business financial planning software to create, collaborate, and share their business plans with investors and potential customers.

 Good connections can help make good fortune and a successful entrepreneur knows how to tap into the right network for solutions.
-As an entrepreneur, you need to reach out to people who have the experience and access to extensive networking.
+As an entrepreneur, you need to reach out to people who have experience and access to extensive networking.
 Their valuable advice and contacts will not only help you set up a strong foundation but also be potentially beneficial in the future.
 A good entrepreneur is only as good as those who support him.